jonnymind/SIRPAS/Base_System/Injury_and_Damage/Standard_Injury_Rule.md

-For example, a zombie cannot become disabled, and is immune to light wounds; a vampire will flee, if possible, (transforming into myst or in a bat) after having sustained too much damage; a ghost doesn’t sustain negative effect for incapacitating damage; an advanced AI not is disabled when it receives a certain number of wounds, but when the total injury points is larger than a threshold, etc.
+For example, a zombie cannot become disabled, and is immune to light wounds; a vampire will flee, if possible, (transforming into myst or in a bat) after having sustained too much damage; a ghost doesn’t sustain negative effect for heavy damage; an advanced AI not is disabled when it receives a certain number of wounds, but when the total injury points is larger than a threshold, etc.